Generlate/Handbook/company/team/index.md

 -   austencabret@Generlate.com, [https://linktr.ee/AustenCabret](https://linktr.ee/AustenCabret)
 -   I have always been interested in the way people interact with technology.
 My attention is currently directed toward furthering the distribution of artificial intelligence to the construction, architecture and landscape architecture industries.
-My AI-driven application, titled Ilblu, is a medium for environment/building design; a higher efficiency program that synthesizes existing schemes to produce optimal environment/building proposals.
+My AI-driven application, titled Generlate, is a medium for environment/building design; a higher efficiency program that synthesizes existing schemes to produce optimal environment/building proposals.
 You could think of it like generative design, but on steroids.
 By increasing efficiency in every industry, my hope is that humanity can progress beyond an